Charles D. Krigbaum

 During his many summers at ASI, and at Institutes and workshops worldwide, Charles has studied pedagogy and Suzuki philosophy with some of the most illustrious Suzuki Teacher Trainers in the world, including: Barbara Barber, Helen Brunner, Linda Case, Ronda Cole, Carol Dallinger, Teri Einfeldt, Alice Joy Lewis, Edmund Sprunger, and Tom Wermuth.
 He has been profoundly influenced and inspired by his principal mentors Nancy Lokken, Edward Kreitman, and Kerstin Wartberg.

 His students have consistently won high recognition in many solo competitions and contests, and are often selected to participate in prestigious performing groups including various All-Region Orchestras, all levels of the Greater Dallas Youth Orchestra, and the Texas Music Educations Association’s All-State Orchestra.
 His students have performed as soloists with orchestra, and have participated and won distinction in area competitions such as the Collin County Young Artist Competition, the Roger & Ella Jo Adams Concerto Competition, and the Dallas Symphonic Festival.
-His students have been selected to perform at three consecutive Biennial National Conferences of the Suzuki Association of the Americas: as members of the Suzuki Youth Orchestra of the Americas, as members of the Young Artists Ensemble, and as a featured soloist in Minneapolis’s Orchestra Hall as a part of the 2010 Kaleidoscope Concert.
-His students have been accepted to prestigious universities and music schools such as Rice, Eastman, University of California – Berkeley, Oberlin, the Cleveland Institute of Music, the U.S. Naval Academy, and have become extraordinary individuals in many diverse fields.
+His students have been selected to perform at four consecutive Biennial National Conferences of the Suzuki Association of the Americas: as members of the Suzuki Youth Orchestra of the Americas, as members of the Suzuki Young Artists String Ensemble, as a featured soloist in Minneapolis’s Orchestra Hall as a part of the 2010 Kaleidoscope Concert, as members of the Advanced Violin Ensemble coached by Nicholas Kendall in 2016, and as a participant in a violin masterclass with Paul Kantor.
+His students have been accepted to prestigious universities and music schools such as Rice, Eastman, University of California – Berkeley, Oberlin, the Cleveland Institute of Music, University of Texas, the U.S. Naval Academy, and have become extraordinary individuals in many diverse fields.

 Charles has won many awards for his scholarship, musicianship, and abilities as both a performer and as a teacher.
 National achievements include winning the American Suzuki Institute’s Shinichi Suzuki Scholar Award in 2004 and 2005, national finalist in the Music Teachers Nation Association Studio Teachers scholarship competition, Most Outstanding Graduate Student (University of Texas at Arlington), and membership in Pi Kappa Lambda, the national music honors society.
 In 2010, Charles became one of the first teachers in the country to earn the Certificate of Achievement from the Suzuki Association of the Americas, an award given to teachers that demonstrate an outstanding commitment to lifelong learning and excellence in their teaching.